Skip to main content

 Review the number of board-certified clinical specialists by state, U.S. territories, and those practicing in non-U.S. areas and provinces (i.e., international military bases, and Canadian provinces).
 These numbers are updated annually.

-Pediatric Specialty Council members are responsible for developing the examination instruments in consultation with the ABPTS testing agency and approved consultants.
+Pediatric Specialty Panel members are responsible for developing the examination instruments in consultation with the ABPTS testing agency and approved consultants.

-Wound Management Specialty Council members are responsible for developing the examination instruments in consultation with the ABPTS testing agency and approved consultants.
+Wound Management Specialty Panel members are responsible for developing the examination instruments in consultation with the ABPTS testing agency and approved consultants.

 Orthopaedic Physical Therapy Description of Specialty Practice